NukaCode/core/docs/source/collection.rst

 Method parameters
 ~~~~~~~
 ================ ========================= ================
 Method Name      Parameters                Result
 ================ ========================= ================
-getWhere         STRING $column            This will return all object in the collection that have the column `$column` that equals `$value`.
+getWhere         STRING $column<br />            This will return all object in the collection that have the column `$column` that equals `$value`.
                  STRING $value
 getWhereIn       STRING $column            This will return all objects in the collection where the column `$column` is in the array of `$values`.
                  STRING $values